 UNSDG COMMITMENTS - UNSDG ENTITIES Relevant commitment Entity-specific indicators Funding compact baselines and targets WFP 2018 baseline WFP 2019 data WFP January 2021 update WFP May 2021 update recently completed, complementing the IAHE on GEEWG that was carried out in 2020.
 In addition, two IAHEs are currently at the preparation stage (on Yemen and the COVID-19 humanitarian response).
 Improving trans parency and accountabi lity 6.
 To strengthen the clarity of entity specific strategic plans and integrated results and resource frameworks and their annual reporting on results against expenditures % of UNSDG entities that in their respective governing bodies held structured dialogues in the past year on how to finance the development results agreed in the new strategic plan cycle Baseline (2017): 62% Target (2021): 100% WFP strategic plans and corporate results frameworks are approved by WFP's Executive Board.
 The discussions on these documents, among others, include dialogues with the Board on financing WFP's development results.
 The issue of financing development results is central to WFP's strategic plan and corporate results framework.
-In 2019 WFP discussed the issue with Board members during the Board's 2019 annual session and during informal consultations on the Multilateral Organisation Performance Assessment Network, the partnerships and engagement strategy for non-governmental entities (the updated private partnerships strategy) and WFP's local food procurement strategy.
-WFP continues to refine its ability to report on results and how it utilizes resources to achieve them.
-This issue is central to the ongoing work on the strategic plan and the corporate results framework for 2022-2025.
+In 2019 WFP discussed the issue with Board members during the Board's 2019 annual session and during informal consultations on the Multilateral Organisation Performance Assessment Network, the partnerships and engagement strategy for non-governmental entities (the updated private partnerships strategy) and WFP's local food procurement strategy. and how it utilizes resources to achieve them.
+This issue is central to the ongoing work on the strategic plan and the corporate results its ability to report on results and how it utilizes